abelqasm/kata-angular/README.md

 - **Product Card Component**: A reusable component used to display cards information.

+- **Product Details Component**: A components that show all info of a product when you Click on.

 - **Cart Component**: A components that display user items that was purchased, with dynamicly removing or adding more quantity.

-- **Product Details Component**: A components that show all info of a product when you Click on.
+- **checkout component**: A component that take use reactive form for taking user Information for the shipping step.

 - **Search Functionality**: Implemented a search feature allowing users to search for products by title or category.